adisarid/intro_statistics_R/README.md

 In this course there are 3 lecture hours + 1 exercise (instructor) hour.

-Lecturer: Mr. Adi Sarid.
+Lecturer: Dr. Adi Sarid.

-   * Office hours: Sundays 13:00-14:00.
-Please **coordinate in advance**.
-Transportation lab (Wolfson 451).
+   * Office hours: Please **coordinate in advance** via email.
    * E-mail: adi@sarid-ins.co.il.
    * Twitter: @SaridResearch
    * Mobile Phone: +972-50-8455450 (Please please try to reach out via email first).
    * Personal website: [adisarid.github.io](adisarid.github.io)

-Instructor: Mr. Afek Adler.
+Instructor: Mr. Raphael Shuhendler.

-   * Office hours: Sundays, 18:00. **Please coordinate in advance and send the question you want to discuss** (HW or the EX/L), location LAMBDA (Wolfson 451).
+   * Office hours: Please **coordinate in advance** via email.
-   * E-mail: afekilayadler@gmail.com.
+   * E-mail: shuhendler@mail.tau.ac.il.

 The course will be given in Hebrew, but all the supporting materials will be provided in English.

 Garding will be based on:

-   * Final exam (70%)
+   * Final exam (60%)
-   * Final project, individually (30%)
+   * Final project, individually (40%)

-You will have homework but its up to you to make sure you do them and understand them, we will not be grading them.
+You will have homework but it's up to you to make sure you do them and understand them, we will not be grading them (only verifying that you submitted them).

 ## Prerequisites